andrewshell/baseurltest/README.md

+View this site live at <a href="http://blog.andrewshell.org/baseurltest/">http://blog.andrewshell.org/baseurltest/</a>

+---

 This is a test to see if I can find a way to test my site locally as well as have it work on GitHub pages as a project subdirectory and have the URLs screwed up.